 Active opposition to medical marijuana from large pharmaceutical companies and the government have undermined access to this medicine.
 Pharmaceutical companies have been accused of blocking development of THC medicine as it threatens to undercut lucrative chemotherapy drug profits, and marijuana as a plant cannot be patented.
 Furthermore, the U.S. government’s ‘war on drugs’ has been endorsed by the Canadian government, with ongoing criminalization a major roadblock to access.
 For those of us wishing to take advantage of safe and effective alternative treatments for cancer, this amounts to a loss of choice, and potentially a loss of hope, as we or our loved ones face disability or death from this devastating disease and it’s conventional treatments.
 I believe that this denial of choice of treatment options is a human rights violation, especially when that denial of choice can result in unnecessary pain or death for the cancer sufferer.

-Glynis Sherwood MEd, CCC, is a Counselling Therapist specializing in recovery from chronic grief, anxiety, depression or addictive behaviors related to sudden, traumatic or long term loss.
+Glynis Sherwood MEd, CCC, is a Counseling Therapist specializing in recovery from chronic grief, anxiety, depression or addictive behaviors related to sudden, traumatic or long term loss.
 My services are available online by Video.
 Check out my Grief Therapy Counseling page here